 Florida's attractive nuisance law comes into play when property owners fail to properly secure features on their property that they know could be enticing to children.
 Sometimes these are maintained property elements, other times they are features that have been left to languish on the premises and (potentially) become more dangerous.

 - Abandoned vehicles

 - Abandoned appliances (refrigerators, dryers, etc.)

 In these claims, it must be proven that the property owner should have reasonably known that the property feature could have been enticing to children, but that they failed to take meaningful steps to remedy the conditions.
 It's important to note that hazard signage may not be enough to constitute "duty of care" in these cases—many of the children involved in these claims are very young and may not comprehend any warning signs.

 Do you believe that your premises liability claim falls under the Florida attractive nuisance doctrine?
 If so, our firm is ready to hear from you.
-Use our online form to request a free case evaluation.
+Use our online contact form to request a free case evaluation.

 Fill our the form below to get in touch with our team!